 Parents' evenings are held at the beginning of the year as well as in the spring Term.
-Children identified as SEN may make appointments with SENCo following this Parents Eventing.

 Children with developmental co-ordination problems are support by a teaching assistant using Madelaine Portwood exercises for fine motor and gross motor control.

-What is an Individual

-Education Plan and

-Behaviour Change Plan?
+What is an Individual Education Plan and Behaviour Change Plan?

-An Individual Education Plan (IEP) / School Provision Map says what the school, the class teacher and the SENCO plan to do to help your child learn.
+An Individual Education Plan (IEP) / Provision Map says what the school, the class teacher and the SENCO plan to do to help your child learn.
 All teachers should be aware that children learn in different ways.
 Some need to work at a slower pace to ensure they fully understand one thing before they move onto something new.